richardsonlima/richardsonlima.github.io/_posts/2018-06-20-ha-k8s-cluster-with-aws-vpc-using-kops.markdown

 layout: post
 title:  "Configuring a Kubernetes HA Cluster with AWS VPC using Kops"
 date:   2018-06-20 20:55:14
-categories: kubernetes k8s kops
+categories: kops
-tags: kops k8s kubernetes
+tags: kops
 image: /assets/article_images/2018-06-20-ha-k8s-cluster-with-aws-vpc-using-kops/justin-campbell-706421--unsplash.jpg
 ---

-TL;DR It should be the first post in a series of Kops here.
-So the intention of this post is to provide a guide   to setting up a prod ready k8s on AWS using [Kops][kops-official-repo] , you need to know that exists lots of options to accomplish this using tools like techtonic, stackpoing, etc. But Kops seems to have gained a lot of traction and is an awesome FOSS project.
+TL;DR It should be the first post in a series of Kops.
+So the intention of this post is to provide a guide   to setting up a prod ready k8s on AWS using [Kops][kops-official-repo] , you need to know that exists lots of options to accomplish this using tools like techtonic, stackpoing, etc. But Kops seems to have gained a lot of traction and it's an awesome FOSS project.

   Prereq:
 In order to follow along with this guide, you need a couple of tools and an AWS account.
 - An AWS programmatic access and `aws cli tool`;
-- `Kops` installed on you machine (latest version);
+- `Kops` installed on machine (latest version);
 - `kubectl`